Aliasing: Historical usage

+The 1949 Bell technical report refers to aliasing as though it is a well-known concept, but does not offer a source for the term.
+Gwilym Jenkins and Maurice Priestley credit Tukey with introducing it in this context, though an analogous concept of aliasing had been introduced a few years earlier in fractional factorial designs.
+While Tukey did significant work in factorial experiments and was certainly aware of aliasing in fractional designs, it cannot be determined whether his use of "aliasing" in signal processing was consciously inspired by such designs.

 Angular aliasing

 Aliasing occurs whenever the use of discrete elements to capture or produce a continuous signal causes frequency ambiguity.

 Spatial aliasing, particular of angular frequency, can occur when reproducing a light field or sound field with discrete elements, as in 3D displays or wave field synthesis of sound.

 This aliasing is visible in images such as posters with lenticular printing: if they have low angular resolution, then as one moves past them, say from left-to-right, the 2D image does not initially change (so it appears to move left), then as one moves to the next angular image, the image suddenly changes (so it jumps right) – and the frequency and amplitude of this side-to-side movement corresponds to the angular resolution of the image (and, for frequency, the speed of the viewer's lateral movement), which is the angular aliasing of the 4D light field.

 The lack of parallax on viewer movement in 2D images and in 3-D film produced by stereoscopic glasses (in 3D films the effect is called "yawing", as the image appears to rotate on its axis) can similarly be seen as loss of angular resolution, all angular frequencies being aliased to 0 (constant).